wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 <a name="bkmk_standardmode"></a>
 ## 2. Configure Standard pricing tier

-Enabling HTTPS for a custom domain is only available for the **Standard** tier in Azure Websites.
+Enabling HTTPS for a custom domain is only available for the **Standard** tier in Azure Web App.
 Use the following steps to switch your App Service plan to **Standard** tier.

 > [AZURE.NOTE] Before switching an app from the **Free** tier to **Standard** tier, you should remove spending caps in place for your subscription, otherwise you risk your app becoming unavailable if you reach your caps before the billing period ends.
 For more information on shared and **Standard** tier, see [Pricing Details][pricing].
 1. In your browser, open the [Management Portal][portal].

-2. In the **Websites** tab, click the name of your website.
+2. In the **Web Apps** tab, click the name of your website.

 	![selecting a web site][website]